raganwald-deprecated/faux/doc/writing.md

 Let's see how it works.
 We'll define the simplest possible method:

     magic_controller
-      .display('home');
+      .method('home');

-The `.display` method creates a method in your controller, `magic_controller.home()`.By default, this method fetches a Haml template from `/hamljs/home.haml` and uses that to render the HTML that the user sees into the current page inside the element identified by the jQuery selector `.container`.
+The `.method` method creates a method in your controller, `magic_controller.home()`.By default, this method fetches a Haml template from `/hamljs/home.haml` and uses that to render the HTML that the user sees into the current page inside the element identified by the jQuery selector `.container`.

 Our favourite letter of the alphabet is [K][k], so you also can write things like:

     magic_controller
-      .display('spellbook')
+      .method('spellbook')
-      .display('robe');
+      .method('robe');

 Also by default, Faux creates a faux route in your application that is extracted from the name of the method.
-Thus, calling `.display('home')` will create a method `.home()` and also create a faux route of `/home`.
+Thus, calling `.method('home')` will create a method `.home()` and also create a faux route of `/home`.
 This route is bound (using Backbone's controller architecture) to your method.

 Let's be clear what we mean by "faux route."
 A real route is something like `http://prestidigitation.unspace.ca/`.
 When we say there is a faux route of `/home`, we mean that the *anchor* of the real route will be `/home`.
 So the complete location in the user's browser would be `http://prestidigitation.unspace.ca/#/home`.
 The complete location is always real route + `#` + faux route.

 You can take control over the finer details by overriding Faux's defaults using a hash of options.
 Here is an example:

     magic_controller
-      .display('home', {
+      .method('home', {
         route: '/'
       });